docs-plus/docs.plus/README.md

 $ yarn
 ```

+### Environment Configuration

+Before starting the project, you must create the `.env` files based on the provided examples in the following locations:

+- `packages/webapp/.env.example`
+- `packages/supabase/.env.example`
+- `packages/hocuspocus.server/.env.example`

+Copy each `.env.example` file to `.env` in the same directory and update the necessary configurations as needed.
+The examples provide guidance on which values to replace.

 ### PostgreSQL Database Setup

 Set up a PostgreSQL database accessible to your development environment.
 If using Docker, here's a basic command to start a PostgreSQL container: